 Certain limited modifications of the indenture may be made without the necessity of obtaining the consent of the holders of the notes.
-Other modifications and amendments of the indenture may be made, and certain past defaults by us may be waived, either (1) with the written consent of the holders of not less than a majority in aggregate principal amount of the notes then outstanding or (2) by the adoption of a resolution, at a meeting of holders of the notes at which a quorum is present, by the holders of at least 66 2/3% in aggregate principal amount of the notes represented at such meeting or, if less, holders of not less than a majority in aggregate principal amount of the notes then outstanding.
+Other modifications and amendments of the indenture may be made, and certain past defaults by us may be waived, either (1) with the written consent of the holders of not less than a majority in aggregate principal amount of the notes then outstanding or (2) by the adoption of a resolution, at a meeting of holders of the notes at which a quorum is present, by the holders of at least 66 2/3% in aggregate principal amount of the notes then outstanding.
 The quorum at any meeting called to adopt a resolution will be persons holding or representing a majority in aggregate principal amount of the notes then outstanding and, at any reconvened meeting adjourned for lack of a quorum, 25% of such aggregate principal amount.